 Fig. 177 In the tread grooves: wear indicator.

 The tread wear indicator is 1.6 mm (1/16 in) above the base of the tread fig. 177.
 Markings on the sides of the tire indicate the location of the tread wear indicator fig. 177.
+These small raised bars make it easier to recognize when the tread has reached the minimum wear limit.

 The tread wear indicator indicates if a tire is worn out.
 At the latest, the tire must be replaced if the tread depth is worn down to the tread wear indicator.
+Do not delay replacement once the indicator is level with the surrounding tread, because braking distance and wet-road grip can already be significantly reduced.

 WARNING